rkilburn/RK8s/guides/3-scheduling/README.md

 In a later guide, we will see how we restrict which PriorityClasses can be scheduled in a Namespace

 ## 4. Challenge 1
 The following YAML creates a deployment called `scheduling-challenge-1`.
 What PriorityClass does it have, any why?
-How and why is this different to the PriorityClass our web-server had at the start of this guide?
+How and why is this different to the PriorityClass our web-server had at the start of this guide (see the example output above)?

 ```
 kubectl apply -f ./scheduling-challenge-1.yml